 Setnor School of Music

 Syracuse, NY 13244-1010

-Warren serves ACDA on the Standing Committee on International Activities and is NYACDA president-elect.
-Warren has lectured, adjudicated, and conducted festival choirs throughout the Eastern United States, Bulgaria, Cuba, and France and has published research in the Choral Journal and the International Choral Bulletin.
+Dr. Warren serves ACDA on the Standing Committee on International Activities, and is NYACDA Vice President.
+Dr. Warren has lectured, adjudicated and conducted festival choirs throughout the Eastern United States, Brazil, Bulgaria, Cuba and France, and has published research in the Choral Journal and the International Choral Bulletin.